dymium-org/dymiumModules/README.md

 downloading of dymium compatible modules from any GitHub repository, default to this repo.

-To share your module in this repository fork this repository and send in your module as a pull request.
+To share your module in this repository, fork this repository and send in your module as a pull request.
 Note that all your module scripts should live under the ‘modules’ folder.

 # Installation